Last news in Fakti

 Lars-Joren Kleist believes the focus should be on Greenland's future.
 "It's not about whether Trump buys us or not, it's about us negotiating and getting the best for Greenland.
 It's about making something of our natural resources and achieving prosperity."

 Greenland has rare earth metals, gold and diamonds.
-That would be enough to break away from Denmark permanently, the ARD report continues.
+This would be enough to break away from Denmark completely, the ARD report goes on to say.

 An attempt at division?